 We perform all routine MRI imaging studies and advanced MRI exams including MRAs and breast imaging (including MRI-Guided Breast Biopsies).

-We also offer both traditional closed MRI exams, as well as open MRI exams at our Open MRI of the Rockies location in nearby Loveland.
+We also offer traditional MRI exams in Fort Collins and high-strength open MRI exams at our Open MRI of the Rockies location in nearby Loveland.

 To learn more about MRI, please visit www.radiologyinfo.com